metarex-media/mrx-website/content/docs/downloads/_index.md

     description: An introduction to send to you colleagues.
     group: Project Documents
 # ------------------------------------------------------------------------------
-- name: mrxf-rexy-sunbathing
+- name: mrmxf-rexy-sunbathing
   title: Rexy Sunbathing Metarex Sidecar
   # this file is uploaded directly to the host and is not in GitHub
-  src: /downloads/samples/rexy_sunbathe_mrx.zip
+  src: /downloads/rexy_sunbathe_mrx.zip
   params:
     icon: file zip
     download: true